 JEANNE SAKATA (Playwright), an actress and playwright whose talents span across TV, film, voiceover and stage, recently delighted New York audiences as struggling but spunky “Mom” in the Off Broadway premiere of the brilliant new comedy Do You Feel Anger? at the Vineyard Theatre, as well as TV audiences in the recurring roles of genius scientist Lenore Shimamoto/Mayor Saito on the animated TV series Big Hero 6, based on the Disney smash hit movie, and three national commercials.
 Jeanne’s nationally acclaimed solo play Hold These Truths (2013 Drama Desk Nomination, Outstanding Solo Performance; 2019 Theatre Bay Awards, Outstanding Production, Principal Performance and Direction) has had over twenty productions across the country, and will be produced in the 2019–20 season at San Diego Rep and People’s Light and Theatre, after sold-out and extended runs last year at Arena Stage and TheatreWorks Silicon Valley.
 In April 2019, Hold These Truths will also be available internationally as a special audio recording, produced by L.A.
 Theatre Works.
 The play has also been produced in recent years at Pasadena Playhouse, ACT Seattle, Portland Center Stage, Guthrie Theater, PlayMakers’ Rep and Perseverance Theater.
 Hold These Truths premiered with the East West Players in Los Angeles, and then played Off Broadway with the Epic Theatre Ensemble.
 The play is now published by Ageloff Books and available on Amazon, and it is on display at the Library of Congress Playwrights Archive in the Asian American Pacific Islander Collection in Washington DC, where the Jeanne Sakata Collection was established in July 2011.

 LISA ROTHE† (Director) is a NYC-based freelance theatre director, coach and educator.
-She is also the interim Director of New Works at Kansas City Repertory Theatre, co-Artistic Director of The Actors Center in NYC, former co-President of the League of Professional Theatre Women, Usual Suspect with New York Theatre Workshop, member of the National Theater Conference, Artistic Affiliate and former Audrey Fellow with New Georges, a Drama League alum and Fox Fellow, and was the Director of Global Exchange at The Lark for over five years, providing expanded opportunities for playwrights, aimed at advancing new work to production. lisarothe.com
+Most recently, the production of Hold These Truths won three Theatre Bay Area Awards for the Tony Award-winning TheatreWorks, including Outstanding Direction.
+Lisa was also nominated for SDC’s Joe A. Callaway Award for Direction in its NYC debut.
+Recent directing work: Kansas City Repertory Theatre, Indiana Repertory Theatre, Irish Repertory Theatre, Cincinnati Playhouse, Two River Theater, People’s Light and Playmakers Repertory Theatre.
+Future productions: Cat on a Hot Tin Roof and Fun Home at Kansas City Repertory Theatre and Steel Magnolias at the Guthrie Theatre.
+Lisa is the Director of New Works at Kansas City Repertory Theatre, co-Artistic Director of The Actor’s Center in NYC, a recent co-President of the League of Professional Theatre Women, and a Usual Suspect with New York Theatre Workshop.
+She was also the Director of Global Exchange at The Lark for over five years, providing expanded opportunities for playwrights, aimed at advancing new work to production, both nationally and globally. lisarothe.com

 DANIEL KLUGER (Sound Designer) Broadway: Daniel Fish’s Oklahoma!, (new arrangements & orchestrations), revival of Marvin’s Room, world premiere of Significant Other.
 Off Broadway: premieres of I Was Most Alive With You, Animal, The Village Bike, Man From Nebraska, Tribes and Women or Nothing.
 Kluger has produced dozens of other scores for Off Broadway theatres including Lincoln Center, Roundabout Theatre Company, The Atlantic, Second Stage, Playwrights Horizons and Vineyard Theatre, as well as some of the country’s premier regional theaters: The Mark Taper Forum, The Ford’s Theatre, Yale Repertory Theatre. danielkluger.com